pablo360able/The-Augment/README.md

 * Entropy could work with temp buffs by peeking at action queuestack
 * Test whether UnscheduleKipAction can be replaced by peeking at action queuestack
-* Look into replacing CustomTags with CustomVars for Spontaneous and Adventitious
 * See if Siphoning Claw can be made to work with Claw Pack from Packmaster

 ## Balance